apache/flink/docs/setup/aws.md

 #### Hadoop Configuration

-You can specify the [Hadoop configuration]({{ site.baseurl }}/setup/config.html#hdfs) in various ways, for examples by configuring the path to the Hadoop configuration directory in `flink-conf.yaml`:
+You can specify the [Hadoop configuration]({{ site.baseurl }}/setup/config.html#hdfs) in various ways, for example by configuring the path to the Hadoop configuration directory in `flink-conf.yaml`:

 ```
 fs.hdfs.hadoopconf: /path/to/etc/hadoop
 ```

-This registers `path/to/etc/hadoop` as Hadoop's configuration directory with Flink.
+This registers `/path/to/etc/hadoop` as Hadoop's configuration directory with Flink.
+Flink will look for the `core-site.xml` and `hdfs-site.xml` files in the specified directory.

 {% top %}